We make websites for nonprofits.

 Your nonprofit’s website should showcase all of the inspiring things you’re doing to make the world a better place.
 And we think it’s our job to help you do just that.
 Simply put:

 We help good people do good things better.

 We get asked a lot why we work with nonprofits.
 Our answer is pretty simple.
 We love this stuff.
 That’s why we do what we do every single day.

 Every member of our team has a unique path that brought him or her to Wired Impact.
 But we’ve all been involved in nonprofit work in various capacities for years.

 We’ve spent time in gigantic, multinational organizations and small, grassroots ones.
-We’ve worked alongside organizations in Ecuador, India and South Africa.
-We’ve been teachers, consultants and conservationists.
+We’ve worked alongside organizations in the United States, India and South Africa.
+We’ve been teachers, consultants and activists.
 We bring this passion for making the world a better place into every project we touch at Wired Impact.

 What Makes Us Different

 We know there are a ton of great web companies out there.
 We’re lucky enough to call many of them our friends.

 Every web design company has their strengths.
 Over the years, we’ve developed ours in a way we believe best helps us to serve the nonprofits we work with.